dlmitc3/Zillow_Regression_Project/README.md

 - 𝐻𝑜 : There is no difference in the average of assessed_value_usd for the properties with 3 bedrooms vs 2 bedrooms
 - 𝐻𝑎 : There is significant difference in the average of assessed_value_usd for the properties with 3 bedrooms vs 2 bedrooms

+# Key Findings:

+We determined that the following factors are significant drivers of home value:

+number of bedrooms
+number of bathrooms
+square footage (finished area)
+Recommendations:

+Zillow should continue to collect data regarding the number of bedrooms and bathrooms in a home, as well as the home's area in square feet.
+This data has been conclusively shown to assist in predicting home values.
+If using this analysis to decide which homes are worth investing in, an investor should lean towards homes with higher values in these categories, all other considerations being equal.

+# Next Steps:

+Given more time, I would examine additional features as drivers of home value.
+Some factors that I would expect to have significant influence could include:

+- whether or not a property has a pool or spa
+- whether or not there is a garage on the property
+- the size of the garage

+These features could be explored directly, through visualization and statistical testing, or they could be identified through automated features selection techniques such as Recursive Feature Elimination.
+The goal would be to produce a model that has an error small enough to be useful to someone intending to sell or purchase a single family home.

 # INSTRUCTIONS FOR RECREATING PROJECT